pingcap/docs-cn/develop/dev-guide-sample-application-java-mybatis.md

 }
 ```

-`PlayerMapper.xml` is a mapping XML file generated using Mybatis Generator.
-Mybatis uses this to automatically generate the implementation class of the `PlayerMapper` interface.
+`PlayerMapper.xml` is a mapping XML file generated using MyBatis Generator.
+MyBatis uses this to automatically generate the implementation class of the `PlayerMapper` interface.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>